Darius Tiko chiefly appeared during an early — 1958 — Challengers of the Unknown adventure by Jack Kirby.

 Chronal hot pursuit

 The Challengers learned to use the smaller, backup Time Cube.
-Using Tiko’s notes, they travelled to the right bit of Ancient Greece and destroyed the old plane.
+Using Tiko’s notes, they travelled to the right bit of Ancient Greece and destroyed the biplane.

-They also found the Ancient Egyptian astronomer, though irate priests destroyed the telescope anyway.
+They also found the Ancient Egyptian astronomer, though irate priests destroyed his telescope anyway.

 Tiko was nowhere to be found.
 But since he had been dealing with parties predicting the future, the Challs deduced his rough plan.
 They paid a visit to Nostradamus.

 Their guess paid off – Tiko had made a deal with him too.
-And between all three sources, he had enough data to program a trip into 3,000 AD.
+And between all three sources, he had enough data to program a trip into 3,000 CE.

 The Challs modified their backup Time Cube and gave chase.
 But by the time they caught up, Tiko had already stolen a lot of super-tech.
 Weapons, metal transmuters, powdered light, super-medicine, etc..